komuw/wiji/README.md

 ## xyzabc

-xyzabc is an async blah.
+xyzabc is an async task processor/runner.

+It is a bit like [Celery](https://github.com/celery/celery)